Cykyrios/GodotInSim/website/docs/guides/getting_started/insim/insim_basics.md

 MSO packet received: Player : Hello InSim!
 ```
 The message we sent automatically when connecting is displayed in the game, which sends a corresponding
-[InSimMSOPacket](/class_ref/InSimMSOPacket.mdx), so our app prints the contents of that message.
+:class_ref[InSimMSOPacket], so our app prints the contents of that message.
 Of course, "Player" will be replaced with your own name.

 ## Sending and receiving packets in one go